The Constant Gardener (film): Accolades

+Release

+Home media

+DVD versions of the film were released in the United States and United Kingdom on January 1st, 2006 and March 13th, 2006, respectively.

 Author's dedication and afterword

 John le Carré, in the first edition of the 2001 novel on which the film is based, provided both a dedication and a personal afterword.
 The dedication and part of the afterword (amended) are reproduced in the closing credits of the film.
 The first states: "This film is dedicated to Yvette Pierpaoli and all other aid workers who lived and died giving a damn."
 The latter continues (in the next credit): "Nobody in this story, and no outfit or corporation, thank God, is based upon an actual person or outfit in the real world.
 But I can tell you this.
 As my journey through the pharmaceutical jungle progressed, I came to realize that, by comparison with the reality, my story was as tame as a holiday postcard."
 The text appears over John le Carré's name.